ton-defi-org/ton-offline-transaction/README.md

 * **Download `ton-mnemonic-pk.html`**

-  This offline HTML relies on `tonweb-mnemonic.js` and provides an easy-to-use interface where you can convert an existing 24 word mnemonic (BIP39) to a TON-compatible private key file (`key.pk`).
-The private key file (`key.pk`) is needed as argument to `fift` executable for signing transactions.
+  This offline HTML relies on `tonweb-mnemonic.js` and provides an easy-to-use interface where you can convert an existing 24 word mnemonic (BIP39) to a 32-byte TON-compatible private key file (`mywallet.pk`).
+The private key file (`mywallet.pk`) is needed as argument to `fift` executable for signing transactions.
 The HTML is part of this repo and can be downloaded [here](ton-mnemonic-pk.html).

 ## Step 2: Sign deployment offline

-* **Ready `key.pk`**
+* **Ready `mywallet.pk`**

   The primary secret stored on the offline computer is the private key file.
-If you only have a 24 word mnemonic (BIP39), open `ton-mnemonic-pk.html` using a web browser (offline), type the mnemonic into the page and use it to generate `key.pk` and save it.
-Never give any unauthorized party access to `key.pk` as access to this file gives full access to all your funds.
+If you only have a 24 word mnemonic (BIP39), open `ton-mnemonic-pk.html` using a web browser (offline), type the mnemonic into the page and use it to generate `mywallet.pk` and save it.
+Never give any unauthorized party access to `mywallet.pk` as access to this file gives full access to all your funds.
+Rename this file for convenience to identify your wallet with a meaningful name (`mywallet` will be used as the name throughout this tutorial).

 * **Sign deployment**

-  Command line: `fift -s new-wallet-v3.fif <workchain-id> <wallet-id> <key-file-without-extension>`
+  Command line: `fift -s new-wallet-v3.fif <workchain-id> <wallet-id> <wallet-filename-without-extension>`

+  * `new-wallet-v3.fif` - the template for the wallet smart contract downloaded earlier
   * `workchain-id` - normally zero (0) as the wallet will reside on the basic workchain
   * `wallet-id` - any integer since multiple wallets can be deployed by the same key, the value `698983191` is used by standard wallets as the primary ID, using it will allow seamless import of the wallet into a third-party wallet app in the future
-  * `key-file-without-extension` - path to the private key file without the `.pk` extension (`key.pk` will be just `key`)
+  * `wallet-filename-without-extension` - path to the private key file without the `.pk` extension (`mywallet.pk` will be just `mywallet`)

   Example:
   ```
-  fift -s new-wallet-v3.fif 0 698983191 key
+  fift -s new-wallet-v3.fif 0 698983191 mywallet
   ```

   Example output:
   ```
   Creating new advanced v3 wallet in workchain 0
   with unique wallet id 698983191
-  Loading private key from file key.pk
+  Loading private key from file mywallet.pk
   ...
   Bounceable address (for later access): kQBpfCmpfvybimCKMqYOUvLmuoY11VryXhdmjsP8MRvAO6SJ
   ```
   The public wallet address in the example output is `kQBpfCmpfvybimCKMqYOUvLmuoY11VryXhdmjsP8MRvAO6SJ`

+* **Save `mywallet.addr`**

+  The above command will generate an ADDR file which contains the public wallet address.
+The ADDR file will be created in the current directory with the name `mywallet.addr` (or any other meaningful name you chose for `wallet-filename-without-extension` above).
+Store the ADDR file for future use, it will be required for signing transfer transactions.
+This file is not secret, so it does not need heavy protection.

 * **See output BOC**

   The above command will generate a BOC file which contains the signed transaction for transmission to TON mainnet.
-The BOC file will be created in the current directory with the name `key-query.boc`.
+The BOC file will be created in the current directory with the name `mywallet-query.boc` (or any other meaningful name you chose for `wallet-filename-without-extension` above).

 ## Step 3: Move BOC and send

 * **Move BOC**

   The output BOC should be moved to a regular (online) computer that is connected to the Internet.
-It is your responsibility to move it securely using any method like a USB-Key or QR code reader and make sure that no other important files (like `key.pk`) get compromised in the process.
+It is your responsibility to move it securely using any method like a USB-Key or QR code reader and make sure that no other important files (like `mywallet.pk`) get compromised in the process.

 * **Fund address**